SKAHP/One-Engi/media-ethics.md

 only saves the day.

-&gt;Media Ethics: Issues and Cases arrives on the scene at a strategic time in higher
+          Media Ethics: Issues and Cases arrives on the scene at a strategic time in higher

 education.
 Since the late nineteenth century, ethical questions have been taken from